 By the time you finish reading, you’ll have the answers to these questions and many more.
 Most importantly, you’ll know which Verge wallet is best for you.

-Let’s start by having a quick look at what Verge is…
+Let’s start by having a quick look at what the Verge is...

 Verge (XVG) was created in 2014.
-It was originally called DogeCoinDark but changed its named in 2016.
+It was originally called DogeCoinDark but changed its name in 2016.

 Verge is a cryptocurrency which allows users to make anonymous and untraceable transactions.
 This means that user identities and the transactions they’re making are hidden.
 Verge uses the Tor network to make this possible.